 If your child is unable to return to normal activities 6 months or longer after a parent dies, or is exhibiting risky behavior, call your health care provider.

 American Cancer Society website.
-Helping children when a family member has cancer: dealing with a parent's terminal illness.
+Helping children when someone they know has cancer.

 Liptak C, Zeltzer LM, Recklitis CJ.
 Psychosocial care of the child and family.
 In: Orkin SH, Fisher DE, Ginsburg D, Look AT, Lux SE, Nathan DG, eds.
 Nathan and Oski's Hematology and Oncology of Infancy and Childhood.
 8th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 73.